 My goal with this podcast is to let people know that they get to define health and wellness for themselves over the course of their lives and that their definitions will change over time.
 The podcast will explore myths and misconceptions about health and wellness and the many different things that contribute to them.

-On this podcast, I want to talk about people’s lived experiences with health and wellness.
+I want to talk about people’s lived experiences with health and wellness.
 I want to educate people on these topics and give them resources to learn more.

-Mentioned in this Episode:
+Mentioned in This Episode

-Support the Podcast!
+How To Support the Podcast